takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.01.00 <br>
+    ・ A new setting item "SquadList Theoretical Score Display (Beta)" is now available.
+It displays the theoretical score of each team during a round in Race and Survival. <br>
+    ・ Fixed a problem that caused an exception to be output when retrieving a 3-letter country code when connecting to a server and redoing it up to 3 times. <br>
+    ・ Fixed a problem in PlayerList and SquadList where sorting columns and sort method were not initial values. <br>
+    ・ Changed the display position of the number of players who won "Fall Mountain," "Lost Temple," etc. <br>
+    ・ "!" indicating a new setting item in the screen transition countdown interfered with the screen transition countdown. <br>
+    ・ The program to determine if a show is Squad related has been changed from round by round to game by game. <br>
+    ・ Fixed a problem in which "StageInfo.csv" remained in the middle of downloading, causing a malfunction. <br>
+    ・ Changed auto-adjusted external display-related height constants. <br>
+    ・ Improved visibility of externally displayed score counts, etc. <br>

   ○ 4.00.00 <br>
     ・ New feature "Creative Course Search Tool" (Beta) has been added. <br>